-Improving both the allocation of medical resources and the ability of patients to share in decision-making processes are the two focus areas of the new junior professorship with the official title “E-Health and Shared Decision Allocation” at the Einstein Center Digital Future (ECDF) and the medical faculty Charité – Universitätsmedizin Berlin.
+Improving both the allocation of medical resources and the ability of patients to share in decision-making processes are the two focus areas of the professorship with the official title “E-Health and Shared Decision Allocation” at the Einstein Center Digital Future (ECDF) and the medical faculty Charité – Universitätsmedizin Berlin.

 The chair is occupied by Professor Dr. Dr. Felix Balzer.
 Born in Hamburg, Balzer initially studied medicine in Rostock and Freiburg.
 In the course of his studies he went on to spend a year in Paris and at Cornell University in New York.
 “As I had always been interested in information science, I chose to write my doctoral thesis in Freiburg in the field of health informatics.
 Parallel to this, I began to study information science at the distance-education institution FernUniversität in Hagen,” says Professor Balzer, who specialized in anesthesiology for his post-doctoral thesis and during his residency at Charité, where he also dedicated part of his working time to medical data management.
 “In order to conduct scientific research in information science, too, I wrote a doctoral thesis in information science at Humboldt-Universität zu Berlin, while continuing my medical specialist training during the residency.”
 In doing so, Balzer was involved in the development of a faculty-internal platform for courses and learning objectives that depicts the contents of the different courses of study at Charité; he also investigated the impact of this platform on different user groups (predominantly students, teachers and curriculum developers) as part of his doctoral thesis.
 He placed a further focus on algorithms for the computer-aided allocation of courses.

-“Now I am looking forward to this new challenge as junior professor at the ECDF, where I will be concentrating on research and teaching,” says 37-year-old Balzer.
+“Now I am looking forward to this new challenge as professor at the ECDF, where I will be concentrating on research and teaching,” says 37-year-old Balzer.